Skip to content

 Frequently Asked Questions

-What miles-per-kWh figure should I use?
+What miles-per-kWh figure to use?

 Typical EVs range from 2.5 to 4.5 miles per kWh.
 Compact and aerodynamic models (smaller EVs, Teslas) hit 3.5-4.5.
 Larger vehicles and trucks land at 2-3 miles per kWh.
 The manufacturer's EPA rating is a good starting point; real-world efficiency is often 10-15 percent lower, similar to MPG figures for petrol cars.